Public vs private blockchain

 The following are a few examples of private blockchain platforms:

-Quorum: The American investment bank JPMorgan Chase & Co. has developed this private blockchain, which is designed for the financial service industry.
+Quorum (was acquired by ConsenSys): The American investment bank JPMorgan Chase & Co. has developed this private blockchain designed for the financial service industry.

-The project team has forked the Ethereum blockchain to create this new private blockchain setup.
-For this reason, Quorum supports several Ethereum features such as smart contracts.
+The project team had forked the Ethereum blockchain to create this new private blockchain setup.
+For this reason, Quorum supported several Ethereum features such as smart contracts.

 Hire expert developers for your next project